caltechlibrary/CL-web-components/footer-global.md

 Once added to an application, the component will get updates automatically whenever a new version is released.
 This allows a streamlined way to update the footer and have those changes immediately reflected on all applications calling it.

-The component has several options for customization, including:
+The component has several options for customization:

 - Custom column heading (full & lite)
 - Application-specific links (full & lite)
 - Configurable contact information (full & lite)
-- Customizable social media links (full only)
+- Customizable social media links (full)
 - The ability to change the logo version between archives and the library (full & lite)

+The footer also has customizations that apply only to the library website:
-- The ability to add a staff login link/icon if attribute type set to libguides (full only)
+- The ability to turn on the login icon for libguides (full)
+- The ability to turn on breadcrumbs for libguides (full)

 ## Installing